-A Better Cambridge is committed to creating a more affordable, sustainable, and vibrant Cambridge.
+A Better Cambridge is committed to creating a more affordable, diverse, sustainable, and vibrant Cambridge.
 We believe that increasing housing, creating more affordable housing, and enhancing tenant protections are critical to ensuring more people can live here and stay here — our goal is to increase access to the opportunities our city provides, regardless of background or income.
 Through education and advocacy, we seek to impact the public conversation, include under-represented groups, and encourage thoughtful planning and policy.

 The organization is led by a Board of Directors comprising community members who have dedicated significant time to our activities for a sustained period of time.
 The Board helps steer the organization — setting direction and priorities in the efforts we pursue — and works with other members on projects and tasks.
 The Board members elect new Board members yearly.

 Our members reflect a cross-section of the Cambridge community: renters, homeowners, working families, retirees, young people and others from across the city who are united in our efforts to help build a better Cambridge (click here to join as a member!).
 In addition to receiving our monthly newsletters, members have access to our Slack workspace and are invited to internal events such as book club meetings and planning meetings for projects and tasks.
 Members seeking greater involvement can also join the higher-traffic “Active ABCers” list, where we discuss and debate policy ideas and track project progress.
 If this sounds like the right space for you — reach out at [email protected]!

 As of January 2023, our Board of Directors includes:

 Bill McAvinney, Treasurer